Magnus0SK/gatemap-viewer/gates/README.md

 # Gate file specs
 A single line describes a single depth.
+However, by using special level group keywords, multiple depths can be described.
-Subtowns and Clockwork Terminals are automatically inserted, so there will always be exactly 23 lines.
+Subtowns and Clockwork Terminals are automatically inserted, so there will always be at most 23 lines.
 The contents within a line is comma-separated.
 Whitespace surrounding commas are allowed.

 Each line starts with the direction of the depth's rotation.
+If using a level group keyword, it specifies the rotation of the first depth.
-It must be one of the following: l, r, ?, x -- corresponding to left, right, random, and no rotation (exclusively used with single-level depths).
+It must be one of the following: l, r, ? -- corresponding to left, right, random rotation.
+If a depth only has a single level, then the direction does not matter.

 The levels within the depth follows afterwards.
 Each level is described by a keyword, and if needed, descriptors follow.
 These must be separated by a single space.

-The following table describes the levels encoded by each keyword.
+## Level keywords
 | Keyword        | Level name                           | Descriptor(s)
 | -------------- | ------------------------------------ | -------------
 | arena          | Battle Arena                         | Monster family, status